 Setup is as easy as plugging in the HDMI to the rear of your TV (or your receiver or other device if it supports 4K passthrough) and connecting to the power.
 That is all you need to physically do for Chromecast Ultra to get running and the rest is handled through the app.

 Naturally, you'll need to have a TV that supports 4K Ultra HD and HDR to be able to view such content.
-If you want to watch Dolby Vision content (if you can find any), you'll also have to make sure your display supports that - currently that's LG OLED and some Vizio TVs only.
+If you want to watch Dolby Vision content you'll also have to make sure your display supports that - but the list of compatible TVs is growing.

 It's also important to check the settings on your TV to ensure the HDMI input you have selected has the Ultra HD settings turned on.
 This is normally in the settings menu of your TV and has lots of different names, like Ultra HD Colour, for example.
-Although Chromecast Ultra will work without changing this setting, you might find you're not actually watching 4K content unless you change the TV settings, or that there's some banding or discolouration.
+Although Chromecast Ultra will work without changing this setting, you might find you're not actually watching 4K content unless you change the TV settings, or that there's some banding or discolouration - especially on older TVs.

 With that all sorted, next it's time to connect the Chromecast Ultra to your network.
 There are two options for this.
 The first is through Wi-Fi, which can be setup through the app - now called Home - to scan for your devices and identify your Ultra and ensure you're connecting to the right device.